 Rather than verifying a user’s identity based on something they know or possess, inherence challenges authenticate users by validating something the user is.

-Multimodal biometrics are when a user is authenticated via both physical and behavioral traits unique to them, essentially a form of biometric two-factor authentication.
+Multimodal biometrics are when a user is authenticated via both physical and behavioural traits unique to them, essentially a form of biometric two-factor authentication.

-We use device-identity verification to ensure that each authentication request is launched from a user’s trusted device without needing to send a push-notification to the user’s device.
-The combination of inherence and possession factors allows for seamless, strong authentication that is resilient to a wide range of threats facing enterprises, while also being intuitive to the user, and minimally disruptive to workflow.
+We also utilise device-identity verification, to ensure that each authentication request is launched from a user’s trusted device without needing to send a push notification to the user’s device.

-The deadline for financial institutions and e-commerce platforms in Europe to implement SCA is fast approaching.
+The deadline for financial institutions and e-commerce platforms in Europe to implement strong customer authentication is fast approaching.

-When executed properly, strong authentication should not disrupt the user-experience or make authentication more challenging for the user.
+When executed properly, strong customer authentication should not disrupt the user experience or make authentication more challenging for the user.
 Instead, strong authentication should enhance employee and customer experiences while protecting your company from privacy and security threats.

 Keyless™ authentication can help deliver secure, seamless digital experiences for your end-users and for your increasingly remote workforce.